Carla Ives

 I cried for her that day and for many years after.
 We are both old ladies now, but I still can see that small child desperately trying not to cry despite the realization that she would never see her father again.
 And I can still feel what I felt for her on that day, the sadness and the grief that no one who is almost six years old should have to feel.
 To me, it was okay for the country to mourn, but Caroline shouldn’t have had to.

-Fifty-seven years have gone by since that fateful day.
+Many years have gone by since that fateful day.
 My memory is not what it once was but, for that brief moment in time, John F. Kennedy’s funeral stands frozen in my mind.
 And I still think of Caroline.
 Her dad, mom and brother are now gone.
-And although I have seen many pictures of the now 63-year-old woman she’s become, to me she will always be that little girl standing in the funeral procession trying so hard not to cry.
+And although I have seen many pictures of the older woman she’s become, to me she will always be that little girl standing in the funeral procession trying so hard not to cry.

 Nov 062015